senderh55/Advanced_Shell/README.md

 * CalcGrade - accepts two parameters: the name of the exam and the name of the student, the command will run `CalcGrade.c`.
 The program open the the file that were created in CheckExam command, calculate the final score and add it to the openned file.

-* Goodbye -this command will exit the Advanced shell and will return to the original shell
+* Goodbye - this command will exit the Advanced shell and will return to the original shell